groupdocs-parser/GroupDocs.Parser-Products/content/parser/java/parse/xlsx.en.md

 head_description: "Leverage GroupDocs.Parser to parse and retrieve structured data, text, tables, and images from XLSX files in Java, without needing external tools."

 ############################# Header ############################
-title: "Extract and parse XLSX documents in Java"
+title: "Extract data from XLSX documents in Java"
 description: "Seamlessly extract structured content such as text, metadata, tables, and graphics from PDFs, Word, Excel, and image-based documents using GroupDocs.Parser in your Java apps."
 subtitle: "GroupDocs.Parser for Java"